mininet/mininet.github.com/source/credits/index.markdown

 and funding organizations.

-Thanks to James Page for helping to make Ubuntu packages a reality, and to Big switch and Canonical for supporting that effort.
+Thanks to James Page for helping to make Ubuntu packages a reality, and to Big Switch and Canonical for supporting that effort.

 Mininet 1.0 was created by Bob Lantz and Brandon Heller, based on the original Mininet prototype demonstrated by Bob Lantz.